Niger coup leaders rebuff diplomacy bid as summit considers military action

 In contrast, coup leaders did meet a joint delegation from Mali and Burkina Faso, both neighbouring countries where the military has seized power from civilians.
 The juntas there have pledged support for the coup in Niger.

 “We will not accept military intervention in Niger.
-Our survival depends on it,” said Abdoulaye Maiga, a spokesman for Mali’s junta.
+Our survival depends on it,” said Abdoulaye Maiga, a spokesperson for Mali’s junta.

 Western allies fear Niger could go the way of Mali, which threw out French troops and UN peacekeepers and invited in mercenaries from Wagner group after a 2021 coup.